 Peony Fertilizer Requirements

 Peonies thrive on neglect, and don’t need to be fertilized, especially if you amended the soil before planting.
-But, if they are planted in a poor quality soil, or you’ve never fertilized them before, then they will definitely benefit from being fed.
+But, if they are planted in a poor quality soil, or you’ve never fed them before, then they will definitely benefit from it.

 The best time for feeding peonies is after they are done blooming in early summer.
 A yearly side dressing of compost or aged manure, as well using an organic all-purpose fertilizer is really all they need.